newagebegins/exolon/README.md

 [Play](http://newagebegins.github.com/exolon/exolon.html)

-It works best in Firefox, Chrome and IE 9.
+It works best in Firefox and Chrome.

 This game was developed using [melonJS](http://melonjs.org/)